Department of Child and Family Studies

 Program Objectives & Outcomes

-Southeast's degree programs are designed to prepare students for a career.
+SEMO's degree programs are designed to prepare students for a career.
 Degrees are developed with program objectives and student outcomes to help students succeed.

-Knowledge and Theory: Students will demonstrate a foundation in human development and family studies empirical knowledge and theories.
+Knowledge and Theory: Students will demonstrate a foundation in human development and family studies, including empirical knowledge and major theories, to understand the complexity of individuals and families across the lifespan.

 Family and Consumer Sciences Education program learning objectives are aligned with the Missouri Teacher Standards and the National Standards for Family and Consumer Sciences Education developed by the National Association of State Administrators of Family and Consumer Sciences (NASAFACS).